South Africa: Dutch and British colonisation of the Cape

 Great Britain occupied Cape Town between 1795 and 1803 to prevent it from falling under the control of the French First Republic, which had invaded the Low Countries.
-After briefly returning to Dutch rule under the Batavian Republic in 1803, the cape was occupied again by the British in 1806.
+After briefly returning to Dutch rule under the Batavian Republic in 1803, the Cape was occupied again by the British in 1806.
 Following the end of the Napoleonic Wars, it was formally ceded to Great Britain and became an integral part of the British Empire.
-British emigration to South Africa began around 1818, subsequently culminating in the arrival of the 1820 Settlers.
-The purpose of inducing new colonists to settle was primarily to increase the size of the European workforce and to bolster frontier regions against Xhosa incursions.
+British emigration to South Africa began around 1818, culminating in the arrival of the 1820 Settlers, the purpose of which was primarily to increase the size of the European workforce and bolster frontier regions against Xhosa incursions.

+Mfecane and colonial expansion

 In the early 1800s, the Mfecane (lit. 'crushing') saw a heightened period of conflict, migration, and state formation among native groups, caused by the complex interplay of international trade, environmental instability, and European colonisation.
-Chiefdoms grew wealthier and competed over trade routes and grazing land, leading to the formation of the Ndwandwe and Mthethwa Paramountcies in the east.
-Ndwandwe defeated Mthethwa which split into different groups, one of which was led by Shaka of the amaZulu.
+Chiefdoms grew wealthier and competed over trade routes and grazing land, leading to the formation of the Ndwandwe and Mthethwa Paramountcies in the east of the country.
+Ndwandwe defeated Mthethwa, which in turn split into several groups, one of which was led by Shaka of the amaZulu.
 The 1810s saw the fourth and fifth Xhosa Wars as British colonisation expanded.
-Ndwandwe splintered amid costly raids and Shaka's Zulu Kingdom rose to fill the power vacuum.
-The Gaza kingdom formed.
-The Zulu totally defeated the Ndwandwe, however were repelled by Gaza.
+The Ndwandwe Paramountcy splintered amid costly raids, and Shaka's Zulu Kingdom rose to fill the power vacuum.
+The Gaza Empire concurrently formed, and while the Zulu managed to totally defeat the Ndwandwe, they were repelled by Gaza.